MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 ---
 ms.assetid:
-title: Create an Aquila instance
+title: Create an Aquila (preview) instance
-description: This article describes how to create an Aquila instance to monitor workloads using System Center Operations Manager functionality on Azure.
+description: This article describes how to create an Aquila (preview) instance to monitor workloads using System Center Operations Manager functionality on Azure.
 author: jyothisuri
 ms.author: jsuri
 manager: jsuri